Student profile index

 Use the tickboxes to filter the profiles by level of study or select 'n/a' to show all Student profiles in your Group.

-Where you place it in your site structure will depend on the profiles you expect to publish on your site:
+Where you place a Student profile index in your site structure will depend on the profiles you expect to publish on your site.

-- if you intend to have a mix of undergraduate and postgraduate Student profiles then place the Student profile index at yoursitename/student-profiles in the site structure
+- A mix of undergraduate and postgraduate Student profiles: place the Student profile index at yoursitename/student-profiles in the site structure

-- if you intend to only have undergraduate Student profiles then place the Student profile index at yoursitename/undergraduate/student-profiles in the site structure
+- Only undergraduate Student profiles: place the Student profile index at yoursitename/undergraduate/student-profiles in the site structure

-- if you intend to only have postgraduate Student profiles then place the Student profile index at yoursitename/postgraduate/student-profiles in the site structure.
+- Only postgraduate Student profiles: place the Student profile index at yoursitename/postgraduate/student-profiles in the site structure.
 If you know you'll only be featuring postgraduate taught or PhD profiles then you could even place it a level deeper in the structure

 When creating a page, choose the Student profile index Content type and complete the Title and Intro text fields.
 If you are showing filtered profiles then make the titles specific to the level of study to help differentiate them - foe example 'Undergraduate student profiles'.